awakzdev/kubernetes-docs/README.md

-# Google Kubernetes Engine - ingress-nginx with externaldns and cert-manager
+# Google Kubernetes Engine - Setting ExternalDNS with Ingress-nginx and Cert-manager (Letsencrypt)

-This repository contains Terraform code to install a Google Kubernetes Engine (GKE) cluster, with additional installations of externaldns and ingress-nginx secured by cert-manager (letsencrypt).
+This repository contains Terraform code to install a Google Kubernetes Engine (GKE) cluster, with additional information on the installations process of externaldns and ingress-nginx secured by cert-manager (letsencrypt).

 ## Requirements
 - Terraform 0.12 or later